POLYSTYRENE EPS GRAFIT 10mm

 • EN 13163:2012+A1:2015: the harmonised European standard for factory-made expanded polystyrene in buildings, covering declared thermal conductivity, dimensional tolerances, mechanical strength, and water absorption.

-• CE Marking and Declaration of Performance: each production batch carries a DoP referencing the specific Genderka factory of origin (Bydgoszcz, Ostrów Mazowiecka, Oświęcim, Brzeziny, or Wschowa), supporting full traceability for Building Control inspections and PAS 2035 retrofit audits.
+• CE Marking and Declaration of Performance: each production batch carries a factory-specific DoP, supporting full traceability for Building Control inspections and PAS 2035 retrofit audits.

 Is EPS Grafit 10 mm Right for Your Project?

-• Specify EPS Grafit 10 mm for reveal returns and junction details on EWI build-ups using graphite EPS on the main wall area, where reveal depth limits prevent the use of thicker boards but cold-bridge closure remains a project requirement.
+• Specify EPS Grafit 10 mm for reveal returns and junction details on EWI build-ups using graphite EPS on the main wall, where reveal depth prevents thicker boards but cold-bridge closure remains a requirement.

 • Step up to the 20 mm Grafit board for soffits and lintel returns where 20 mm of depth is available and a higher junction R-value supports the psi-value calculation.

-• Move to main-wall thicknesses for the primary insulated plane — the 80 mm to 150 mm band in the same range covers most UK domestic retrofit U-value targets under current Approved Document L.
+• Move to main-wall thicknesses for the primary insulated plane, where the thicker boards in the same range cover most UK domestic retrofit U-value targets under current Approved Document L.

 • Switch to mineral wool slabs where the project fire strategy requires non-combustible A1-rated insulation across the whole build-up, typically on residential buildings above 18 metres.